It can take up to 2,000 gallons of water to produce a single pair of jeans.

 To make one pair of jeans.

 It’s true that the denim industry is polluting, which is why we are trying to change things.
-All our jeans are made from 100% organic cotton, which requires significantly less water to grow than standard cotton used in the majority of denim production.
+We make our jeans from organic cotton, requiring 71% less water and 62% less energy to grow compared to the standard cotton used in the majority of denim production.
 It also means that there are no pesticides used in the growing process, so no harmful chemicals leaching into the soil or food chain.

 It’s not just about how the raw materials are grown.
 We are striving to change the way denim is produced and are proud to work with a pioneering factory who go to great lengths to reduce their impact on the environment.